arh23/dummy-data-generator/README.md

     - *(3%20.5,30.5)* - this will generate a random number between 20.5 and 30.5 with 3 decimal places.
 The number of decimal places needs to be before the percentage sign.
     - *(-4,2)* - this will generate a number between -4 and 2 with no decimals.

+- *test value [1|2|3]* - this will generate fixed text with a random value picked from within the square brackets, and separated by a vertical bar.

+- *test value [1,2,3]* - this will generate fixed text with a value selected from within the square brackets.
+The commas separate the values, and represent that this is "ordered", meaning that "1" will be picked first, then "2" etc. Once the end of the list is reached, it will loop back to the start.

 Columns can also be added and deleted via the script.

 #### File